 Our work with social entrepreneurs is creating proof points for the case that business can be a driving force for positive change.
 Our proven model unites the talents and expertise of our executive mentors, world-class programs, Silicon Valley’s spirit of innovation and entrepreneurship, and Santa Clara University’s Jesuit heritage of serving the poor and marginalized.

 As we advance our mission, we are focused on social enterprises working in the areas of women’s economic empowerment and climate resilience for their disproportionate potential to eliminate poverty and the opportunities they provide to achieve outsized impact.
-By accompanying social entrepreneurs on their journeys to impact, we are committed to being part of the solution to end global poverty for the next generation.
+By accompanying social entrepreneurs on their journeys to impact, we are committed to being part of the solution to end global poverty.

 We accelerate entrepreneurship to end global poverty and protect the planet.